 You’ve researched the benefits and decided it’s time to get down to brass tacks: What does a company intranet cost?
 There’s no easy way to pin down the final cost, but we can share some factors that impact the bottom line when we price out a SharePoint intranet.
 Most platforms come with a ton of features and capabilities, everything from virtual workspaces to social networks, and it takes time to implement each piece of the puzzle.
 The amount you’ll spend depends on the size of your organization and the capabilities your organization wants and needs.

-The costs for intranets we’ve deployed have ranged from $20,000 for smaller companies to $250,000 or more for larger ones.
+The costs for intranets we’ve deployed have ranged from $15,000 for smaller companies to $250,000 or more for much larger ones.
 That’s a wide spectrum for sure, but you can come up with a ballpark estimate for your company by examining three factors: infrastructure costs, deployment/adoption/support costs, and payment options.

 You can’t have an intranet without infrastructure.
 It takes servers and network connections to run an enterprise portal, and the investment you make will depend on how the system is set up and maintained.

 - Private Clouds – An intranet hosted on premise costs more than a public cloud solution using Office 365 and SharePoint.
 Some companies prefer on premise servers, or private clouds, because they believe it will give them better data security.
 This assumption is wrong, and they may spend a lot more because of it.
 Setting up and maintaining an intranet on premise requires skilled IT technicians that have the time to deal with the upkeep, and most organizations lack the resources for this.
 A public cloud solution using Office 365 is usually a better option.